Megan & Chris

 - a lighting system so you can see during the evening and the night.
 Candles could be a romantic option.

 - An audio system for the ritual and for the dance

 - a perfectly flat space for the dance floor, in order that nobody wrest his ankle (a wood floor is recommended)

 - a powerful and reliable electric generator: make sure you won’t get in the dark when all the equipment needs power during the reception

 - a heating system in case of cold temperature

 - several blankets, plaids, umbrellas, shawls and towels

 - fans, water bottles, sun cream, hats, for your guest if it’s a hot day (it could sometimes be hot and stormy consecutively!)

-- Some room for the caterer (A buffet is probably the easiest option but also require space to be set-up)
+- Some room for the caterer (A buffet is probably the easiest option but also requires space to be set up)

 - some mosquitos spray (especially if you are near a private lake)